-So, how do you create content that actually gets linked to in 2018?
+So, how do you create content that actually gets linked to?

 - According to that same study, content that gets linked to right now:

 - Is authoritative (in other words, written by experts)

 - Is evergreen (the content provides value for YEARS)